This thread was archived. Please ask a new question if you need help.

 It may also be worth noting that Firefox has a reset feature, that does not reset the rest of your computer just Firefox.
 It does however loose some information notably open tabs and Firefox extensions so you may wish to close open tabs or at least bookmark them and also bookmark the home websiets of any Firefox extensions

-- Read then consider using Reset Firefox – easily fix most problems
+- Read then consider using Refresh Firefox - reset add-ons and settings

 I have this problem too! when my mozilla is open and i do nothing for 5 minutes this link opens itself in a new tab! http://tv.channel157news.com/news/?ilmernzkvtazn=001FC6893F914669&pu=c2libmV0LnJ1&s=firefox&nm=ilmernzkvtazn&t=aHR0cDovL3ZpZGVvLnNpYm5ldC5ydS9uZXcvdmlkZW8xMjA2MjM4LUdfSV9LX19Ob3Zvc3RpX19fUHlhdGF5YV92bGFzdF9CZW5lZGlrdGFfS2FtYmVyYmV0Y2hhX18xN18wN18xM18v I have Eset Smart Security antivirus, but he is silent.
 What the f.. ????